Search our blog

 The Nail Knot

-With the reel set up with left hand wind (Right handed caster) I prefer this, as it gives me the option of either playing the fish off the reel or stripping line to keep tension before reeling the excess line onto the reel.
+As a right-handed caster, I prefer a reel set up with left-hand wind.
+It gives me the option of either playing the fish off the reel or stripping line to keep tension before reeling the excess line onto the reel.

-To set up the rod its best assembling starting with the tip section and finishing at the butt section, then attach the reel.
-Ensure all guide rings are lined up correctly, adjust if necessary.
-This will save you time and ready for passing the line through the rod rings.
+To set up the rod its best to assemble starting with the tip section and finishing at the butt section, then attach the reel.
+Check that all guide rings line up correctly and adjust them as necessary.
+This will save you time and be ready for passing the line through the rod rings.
 Work from top down then from the reel up.

-The easiest way to thread your line through the rod rings is to strip off the required amount of line from the reel and bend the end of the line over in a loop so it can be threaded through the rings with ease.
+Here’s the easiest way to thread your line through the rod rings (guides).
+Strip off the required amount of line from the reel and bend the end of the line over in a loop so it can be threaded through the rings with ease.
 I see many an angler who have left tippet material attached to the end of line trying to thread the fine material through each guide ring and pulling the line off the reel whilst it’s placed on the floor.
 Resulting in a damaged or scuffed reel coupled with frustrations when a guide ring is missed or the line is snagged or dropped.

-One of the most common causes of a broken tip section is holding the rod at the tip and pulling the line down, this will inevitably break the rod tip like a match stick.
-To prevent this, hold the top section of the rod mid-way on the blank and pass the line through the tip guide ring and pull out in line with the rod.
-This will prevent any needless pressure being applied to the tip.
+One of the most common causes of a broken tip section is holding the rod at the tip and pulling the line down.
+This will inevitably break the rod tip like a matchstick.
+To prevent this, hold the top section of the rod mid-way on the blank.
+Now pass the line through the tip guide ring and pull out in line with the rod.
+This practice will prevent any needless pressure being applied to the tip.

 Line & Leader Set up

-Now that we have the rod, reel and line set up, we need to turn our attention to the ‘business end’ of the set up.
-There are several options here, firstly if the end of your fly line has a welded loop already then you are ready to go.
+With the rod, reel, and line set up, turn your attention to the ‘business end’ of the set up.
+There are several options here.
+Firstly if the end of your fly line has a welded loop already, then you are ready to go.
 You can either attach a tapered leader by loop to loop connection or if preferred tie on the desired length of tippet.
 If you don’t have a pre-moulded loop, then by far the easiest way is to purchase braided loops that fix over the end of your fly line.
-This is not everyone’s choice but by far the most convenient.
-Just ensure of a strong hold of the braided loop when you attach to the line, apply a touch of superglue to secure.
+This is not everyone’s choice, but by far the most convenient.
+Just ensure of a strong hold of the braided loop when you attach to the line, and apply a touch of superglue to secure.

 Tapered leaders come in a variety of lengths and breaking strains, dependent on the species you are targeting.
 Fluorocarbon and Co-polymer tapered leaders are placed between your main tippet and fly line, to ensure better fly turn over.
 Tapered leaders can be attached by a loop to loop connection or by a nail knot.
 You can attach your fly if you so wish directly onto the end of the tapered leader by using a simple but secure improved clinch knot, or even a davy knot for very light tapered leaders or tippet material when utilising small flies.
 It certainly has less bulk at the eye of the hook than the blood knot.

-I prefer when using a tapered leader particularly for dry fly, to attach a section of tippet material to the end of the tapered leader.
-This can be done by a three turn water knot.
-Eventually the multi changes of tippet material will shorten the tapered leader and will need replacing.
-To prevent this a small tippet ring can be attached to the end of the tapered leader so multi changes of tippet material can be carried out whilst on the water.
+When using a tapered leader, particularly for dry fly, I prefer to attach a section of tippet material to the end of the tapered leader.
+This can be done by a three-turn water knot.
+Eventually, the multiple changes of tippet material will shorten the tapered leader and will need to be replaced.
+To prevent this, a small tippet ring can be attached to the end of the tapered leader so multi changes of tippet material can be carried out whilst on the water.

 Improved Clinch Knot